Shreyas07090/TestMate/README.md

-# Custom Test Extension by Diwakar Singh
+# Custom Test Extension by Shreyas Unhale

 A chrome extension that works on top of any assessment website, starting when the user opens a test page.
 Once the user clicks the &quot;end test&quot; button, the chrome